“Silent gratitude isn’t much use to anyone.”

 Like any other task, I like to complete thank you cards both effectively and efficiently.

-To do that, I’ll first discuss how to make sure my card is effective: thinking through the purpose of thank you cards and how to word your thank you note.
+- Effective: Making sure it has the intended result.
+We’ll think through the purpose of thank you cards and how to word your thank you note.

-I’ll then put it together in one easy template for your thank you card – so you can ensure your thank you cards can be written efficiently, but still hit all the right notes.
+- Efficient: Get it written quickly.
+I’ve put together an easy template for your thank you card – so you can ensure your thank you cards can be written efficiently, but still hit all the right notes.

 Don’t rush through thank you cards – they matter.
 I just like to make sure I have a plan.